award

 Do you need a bad faith attorney?

-Our attorneys at Heidari Law are here for you to hold the homeowner’s insurance company responsible for your damages suffered.
+At Heidari Law, our attorneys have extensive experience handling insurance bad faith cases.
+We have successfully recovered compensation for clients against major insurance companies.
+Our firm stays up to date with California’s Insurance Code Section 790.03, which governs unfair insurance practices, ensuring that your case is backed by the latest legal standards.
 Insurance companies have a duty of good faith to make sure that you get the claim you deserve.
 Therefore, if they mistreat the insurer and anyway, they could be held liable.

 We help our clients get the justice they deserve, and work to recover compensation in their favor.
 If your insurance company has denied or disputed your homeowner’s insurance claims for any reason, contact our attorneys today to see if they have engaged in any bad faith Insurance tactics.
 Bad faith insurance lawsuits can be very difficult to prove, that is why our attorneys engage in diligent investigations to find examples of bad faith engaged in by the insurance company.